Lldiaagamer/Rootedjailbreak/README.md

 # Rootedjailbreak
-This Repository Provides One of Best Jailbreak For Any Ai.
+This Repository Provides One of Best Jailbreak For ChatGpt.
 The code Is Down👇